 We manage credit risk at the individual exposure, portfolio and country level.
-Credit risk at the individual exposure level is managed through the credit approval system involving Operational Credit Managers ("OCMs"), Credit Portfolio Managers ("CPM"), Credit Division Heads, the CCO and the CRO.
+Credit risk at the individual exposure level is managed through the credit approval system involving Credit Portfolio Managers ("CPM"), Credit Division Heads, the CCO and the CRO.
 This group, collectively, "Credit Risk Management," is responsible for approving the size, terms and maturity of all credit exposures as well as the ongoing monitoring of the exposures.
-BNY Mellon employs a "Signature System" for all credit approvals.
-A minimum requirement of the "Signature System" is that a proposal must have the signature approval of an OCM or CPM, or higher (unless delegated per policy).
-In addition, OCMs and CPMs are responsible for assigning and maintaining the risk ratings on each exposure.
+BNY Mellon employs an electronic signature system for all credit approvals whereby a proposal must have the electronic signature approval of CPM, or higher (unless delegated per policy).
+In addition, CPMs are responsible for reviewing and challenge of the risk ratings proposed by the 1LOD on each exposure.